anfmorenoso/playground/README.md

 Contents so far :

 * My answer / tests to TDD [greeting kata](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata).
+* Answer / Tests following Uncle Bob's implementation of a stack in [conference](https://youtu.be/58jGpV2Cg50?t=2632)
 * Naive implementation of Conway's game of life

 ## Game of life